P versus NP problem: Reasons to believe P ≠ NP or P = NP

 On the other hand, some researchers believe that it is overconfident to believe P ≠ NP and that researchers should also explore proofs of P = NP.
-For example, in 2002 these statements were made:

 The main argument in favor of P ≠ NP is the total lack of fundamental progress in the area of exhaustive search.
 This is, in my opinion, a very weak argument.
 The space of algorithms is very large and we are only at the beginning of its exploration. [...]
 The resolution of Fermat's Last Theorem also shows that very simple questions may be settled only by very deep theories.